 The background quality is critical.
 A piece of low-quality data could result in a misleading outcome.
 Furthermore, that kind of data files would be vetoed by the scientists.
 As a result,

 even if there really were an event, the segment it lies in would not be searched.
 And it becomes useless for me do investigate on such a data file.
-In general, I needed to assure that the background I was injecting on has its proper data quality flags on.
+In general, I needed to assure that the background I was injecting on has the proper data quality flags.
 Because the event of GW150914 is a compact binary coalescence system [3] and the mass is big enough to be catagorized as “high mass” [21], the flag of “CBCHIGH CAT4” should be on.
 Besides, there should not be any other injections which would affect my recovery, so the flag of “HW” should be off.
 [22] The specific way to slice qualified data segments is given in the code in appendix section VIII.

 The process of gathering the raw data for my analysis could be catagorized into steps—making and recovering the software injection.
-I made the injections by simply su- perposing the waveform on to the background signal.
+I made the injections by simply superposing the waveform on to the background signal.
 Five injections were made to each of the ten data files at randomly selected points.
 In addition to the original strain, I amplified the waveform signal by factors ranging from 2 to 30, with a serial interval of 2, and injected them at the same points as I did for the unamplified signal.
 In total, that was 800 injections.
 To recover the injection, I computed the signal-to-noise ratio (SNR) [23] of each injection using matched filter [24].
-In addition, I did the recovery with no injections in the data file, which served as a check of the false alarms, the details of which will be adressed in section VIII.
+In addition, I did the recovery with no injections in the data file, which served as a check of the false alarms, the details of which will be addressed in section VIII.
 That was 850 SNR values in total.
 Signal processing was almost entirely the same as that in the tutorial on LOSC site [18].
-The exact python code is given in the appendix section VIII with more detailed description.
+The exact python code is given in the appendix section VIII with a more detailed description.

 IV.
 DATA ANALYSIS